Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Introduction

-\item We propose a novel static analysis based approach for \python Jupyter notebooks that can automatically annotate them with structural, commentary, and navigational text, aiming to facilitate the literal programming practice. \item We implement a static function call extraction technique for \python{} with 96.4\% precision and 95.9\% recall on our real-world benchmark. \item We give an evaluation of our approach based on extensive experimental results. \item We implement the prototype named \toolname and make it publicly available for our community to reuse. \end{itemize}
+\item We propose a novel static analysis based approach for \python Jupyter notebooks that can automatically enhance them with structural, explanatory, and navigational annotations to augment literal programming practice. \item We implement a static function call extraction technique for \python{} with 95.6\% precision and 95.3\% recall on our real-world benchmark. \item We give an evaluation of our approach based on extensive experimental results. \item We implement the prototype named \toolname and make it publicly available for our community to reuse. \end{itemize}

+This manuscript builds upon the findings presented in our initial publication \citep{venkateshEnhancingComprehensionNavigation2023c}.
+Here, we detail the incremental advancements made since our initial publication:

+\begin{itemize} \item We introduce \typeevalpy, the first micro-benchmarking framework for type inference evaluation in Python containing 154 code snippets and 845 manually annotated types.